 - Stack depth can vary a lot from table to table or even from player to player on the table.
 This means even in the course of the same session you may be playing deepstacked poker for a while, shallow stacked poker for a while, and somewhere in between for a while.

-- You are looking to exploit your weaker low stakes opponents in every way possible (this is the best way to be profitable in this arena – this is not possible online except at micro-stakes, because players are trying to play close to GTO and the best way to respond is to also try and play GTO).
-Sticking to a rigid preflop hand selection that you have memorized, is not a good way to exploit the opportunities that may come your way.
+- You are looking to exploit your weaker low stakes opponents in every way possible.
+This is the best way to be profitable in the live arena.
+This is not possible online except at micro-stakes, because players are trying to play close to GTO.
+The best way to respond is to also try and play GTO.
+Sticking to a rigid preflop hand selection that you have memorised will not be optimal.
+This is because you will want to exploit the opportunities that may come your way.